Saturday, May 20, 2017

 Wood Dale, Illinois

-Click HERE to Register for the 2017 ITCC Championship.
+Click HERE to Sponsor the 2017 ITCC Championship.

 Click HERE for the most current Rule Book.